 The Board recognises the role that employees play in making the Society a success.
-The Board is open to employee engagement and, when circumstances permit, spend time in the business listening to employees and taking on board their feedback on a range of matters such as the Society's culture and opportunities for improvement.
+The Board is open to employee engagement and keen to continue their dialogue with employees in 2024.
+When circumstances permit, Board members spend time in the business listening to employees and taking into account their feedback on a range of matters such as the Society's culture and opportunities for improvement.
 This is conducted through employee lunches, meetings and attending training sessions with teams from the Society.
 The size of the Society allows the Board members to meet both new and existing employees, often in an informal unplanned setting where they are able to have more of an open and honest conversation.
-The Board is keen to continue their dialogue with employees in 2023.
+During the year, the Board appointed Tina Kokkinos as the Employee Designated Non-Executive Director with responsibility for ensuring an appropriate level of focus on employee engagement at Board meetings with a view to improving the employee proposition.

-The Society works with the Hertfordshire Community Foundation to support local charities and in 2022 it allocated funds to several charities.
+Each year employees select a charity to support and raise funds through various initiatives.
+The Society also works with the Hertfordshire Community Foundation to provide assistance to local charities and in 2023 it allocated funds to several charities.
 In addition, employees support their local communities through a range of volunteering activities.
 The Society also actively engages with the Building Societies Association and UK Finance in support of the broader building society sector and its customers.